 Pre-sentence reports, including Gladue reports, help judges to craft the most appropriate sentence possible for each offender.
 Although judges must take the Gladue factors into account for aboriginal offenders in addition to the usual sentencing factors, this does not mean that aboriginal offenders will automatically get lighter sentences.
 It simply means that aboriginal offenders have unique circumstances that judges may not be aware of, so judges need additional information to ensure that they give aboriginal offenders the most appropriate sentence possible.

-See FAQ and the Sentencing Fact Sheet for information about the different types of sentences provided by the Criminal Code, and Indigenous Courts to learn about BC’s Indigenous and First Nations courts.
+See FAQ for information about the different types of sentences provided by the Criminal Code, and Indigenous Courts to learn about BC’s Indigenous and First Nations courts.

 This article provides general information only and should not be used authority in court proceedings or as a substitute for legal advice.